How long does it take to get a tax refund?

 There are a variety of factors that may impact your refund processing time, including your fling method, your refund method, and the information included on your tax return.

-- E-filing vs. paper filing: Your filing method is an important factor that can impact the amount of time it takes you to receive your refund.
+• E-filing vs. paper filing: Your filing method is an important factor that can impact the amount of time it takes you to receive your refund.
 Generally speaking, filing your return online will result in a significantly faster refund than filing via mail.
-In fact, you could have your refund within one week if you e-file, compared with three weeks for paper filing.
+You could have your refund within one week if you e-file, compared with three weeks for paper filing.
 You can easily e-file your tax return with tax preparation software.

 Read More: IRS audit triggers

-- Certain tax credits: The IRS can’t legally issue refunds for certain tax credits until mid-February.
-If you claimed the Earned Income Tax Credit or Additional Child Tax Credit, even if you file your return early, you shouldn’t expect to receive it until the second half of February.
+• Certain tax credits: The IRS can’t legally issue refunds for certain tax credits until mid-February.
+If you claimed the Earned Income Tax Credit or Additional Child Tax Credit, you shouldn’t expect to receive it until the second half of February — even if you filed early.

 Federal tax refund vs. state tax refund